allegro0132/gds-preview/README.md

   2. Open the Macro Development IDE:
     - `Tools` → `Macro Development...`
   3. Load the macro file:
-    - In Macro Development, choose `File` → `Open...`
+    - In Macro Development, choose `Python` → `Import file`
     - Select [klayout/paste_gds_preview_polygons.py](klayout/paste_gds_preview_polygons.py)
-    - Make sure it is enabled (checkbox / enabled state depends on your KLayout version).
+    - Make sure it is enabled.
   4. Add a keyboard shortcut:
-    - `File` → `Preferences...`
+    - `klayout` → `Preferences...`
     - `Application` → `Customize Menu`
-    - Find the macro entry you just loaded (it may appear under the `Macros` section), and add a shortcut.
+    - Find the macro entry you just loaded (it may appear under the `Main Menu` section), and add a shortcut.
     - Recommended shortcut: `Ctrl+Shift+V`.

   After that, in the KLayout layout window: